Website builders can be a good option for people who don’t have money to hire a web developer.

-Don’t worry.
-You’re not alone.
-I learned all this stuff first-hand.
+Don’t worry – you’re not alone!
+We learned all this stuff first-hand.

-At first, I didn’t plan on spending a single penny in order to write this review.
-But I quickly found out that it was going to be an expensive review when all’s said and done.
+At first, we didn’t plan on spending a single penny in order to write this review.
+But we quickly found out that it was going to be an expensive review when all is said and done.

 This last problem is also the worst.

 Let’s say you spend endless nights adding content, writing new blog posts or adding products to your eCommerce shop.

 Everything’s finally starting to fall into place and look perfect.